 Q: Is there any other advice you like to offer new expat arrivals to Portugal?

-A: If your thinking about relocating to Portugal take your time, do plenty of research.
+A: If you're thinking about relocating to Portugal, take your time, do plenty of research.
 The country offers a variety of different locations from beach resorts to remote mountain regions; the weather also changes quite dramatically, the farther north you go the colder it gets.

 If you're the type of person that likes to have plenty to do and to keep busy, then maybe a city or tourist location would be best, as some inland regions are isolated.